Files

 Introduction

 In this article, you'll discover how to create a workspace in FME Workbench, the authoring application that accompanies FME Form, with a specific emphasis on utilizing web data.
-Follow along with the step-by-step instructions to learn how to trigger a workspace with a Creator transformer, get data from an API using the HTTPCaller, and then view the data in a human-readable format in Visual Preview.
+Follow along with the step-by-step instructions to learn how to trigger a workspace with a Creator transformer (no longer required as of FME 2025.2), get data from an API using the HTTPCaller, and then view the data in a human-readable format in Visual Preview.

-FME Desktop was rebranded to FME Form in 2023.
-FME 2024.0 features a new interface.
+A rebranded interface was introduced in FME 2024.0.
 This tutorial can be used with any version of FME.
 The concepts are the same, but the screenshot appearances may differ.

 Source Data